Start-up customer value proposition research

 Researching the customer value proposition

-After exploring the research objectives and questions to fully understand the needs.
-We facilitated depth interviews with people to explore their health needs, how they pay for health, role of and perceptions of health insurance and gathered feedback on the proposed backpocket value proposition.
+After exploring the research objectives and questions to fully understand the needs, we facilitated in depth interviews with people to explore their health needs, how they pay for health, role of and perceptions of health insurance and gathered feedback on the proposed backpocket value proposition.
 Mock-up marketing materials were used to make the proposition more tangible for participants and to support gathering feedback.
 The founder of backpocket took notes during the interviews and sat in on the sessions.
 After completing the interviews we undertook collaborative analysis and synthesis of the data.

 Outcome of the engagement